apache/spark/docs/sql-ref-syntax-qry-select.md

      Specifies aliases for one or more source window specifications.
 The source window specifications can be referenced in the widow definitions in the query.

+* **TRANSFORM**

+     Specifies a hive-style transform query specification to transform the input by forking and running user-specified command or script.

 ### Related Statements

 * [WHERE Clause](sql-ref-syntax-qry-select-where.html)